sudara/melatonin_parameters/README.md

 ### How to use

 With the default exponent setting of 6:

 ```cpp
 juce::AudioParameterFloat ("release", "Release", logarithmicRange (0, 15.0f), 0.1f),
 ```

-With a custom exponent (10 might be a sensible value for frequency):
+A custom exponent of 10 might be a sensible value for frequency:

 ```cpp
 juce::AudioParameterFloat ("frequency", "Frequency", logarithmicRange (20.0f, 20000.0f, 10.0f), 0.1f),